novix-sa/Pyplan/docs/User Guide/Visualization.md

 # Visualization
 When a node is run (double clicking it) its result can be rendered as a table, a pivot table, different type of graphs, or a map.
 The visualization type is selected clicking on the configuration wheel that appears when you enter in the visualization edit mode.
-After clicking the configuration wheel the following menu is display to navigate and set the options.
+After clicking the configuration wheel the following menu is displayed to navigate and set the options.
 ![enter image description here](http://img.pyplan.org/viz-edit2.png)

 The first choice to be made is about the type of chart (Table, Graph or Map).
 The menu is accessed clicking on the first option called "Chart and filters".